TerryAlu/MininetManager/README.md

 ## How does it work?

 MininetManager create a project under `$MNM_HOME`.
 If `$MNM_HOME` is not set, then `/var/mnm` will be used.
 MininetManager passes arguments to `mn` and creates topology.
-After the topology has been created, MininetManager overlay mounts the /home directory.
+After the topology has been created, MininetManager overlay mounts the directory according to mount.json.
+Mount point for each host can be specified here, the default mount point is directory `/home`.

 ## Example

-`$ sudo ./mnm --project=myproject --custom=./custom.py --topo=mytopo`
+`$ sudo ./mnm --project=myproject --custom=./custom.py --topo=mytopo --mntpath=mount.json`

 ```
 *** Creating network